top of page

 1. Inspiration

 Every collection starts from ideas.
-For this collection, Scarlette magazines had sent initial inspiration and a general topic they wanted me to pursue.
+For this collection, Scarlette magazines sent me their initial inspiration and a general topic they wanted me to pursue.
 I took these ideas and extended them to create my theme for this collection.
 Here are some images that I was inspired by when deciding color palates, textures, and structures for my garments

-2. Sketches
+2. Rough Sketches

 The next logical step is to take the inspiration and transform them into my own ideas.
 Thus I played around digitally and created basic sketches that served as a base line for what I planned to create.
 These sketches can be easily altered and redrafted.